Sunday, February 03, 2013

 “The Planning Commission struggled through and adopted these regulations without any input from the landowners,”he said.
 “Shame on us, we didn’t know.”

 According to Town Administrator Jeff Schulz, state officials initially indicated that allowing new development in the flood plain would be unacceptable.
-The state has since “softened its position” and now appears willing to allow new structures to be built in already developed areas like the Barre-Montpelier Road, as long as they meet FEMA standards.
+The state has since “softened its position” and now appears willing to allow new structures to be built in already developed areas like the

 The town’s Planning Commission has looked for direction from the Select Board.
 Board members generally agreed the revision would be acceptable though it won’t happen overnight and will require voter approval.